josephinekchen/cryptoasset-security-playbook/README.md

 The nature of cryptoassets makes them very susceptible to cyber attacks.
 Some examples include malware, phishing, and social engineering.
 Third-party services and software (such as exchanges and wallets) present another set of challenges.
 For example, a number of exchanges have had their funds stolen.
 There have also been a number of cases in which attackers relied on physical violence to steal cryptoassets.
 Examples include armed robberies and ransoms for kidnappings.
 Refer to [this article](https://www.nytimes.com/2018/02/18/technology/virtual-currency-extortion.html) for a number of anecdotes.

-This playbook is split into two sections: [Cybersecurity](#cybersecurity) and [Physical Security](#physical-security).
-Both of them are relevant to investors, especially as attacks and best practices are often hybrid.
-In each section, we present a number of potential attacks and best practices for prevention and remediation.
+This playbook covers cybersecurity and physical security.
+Both of them are relevant to investors, especially since they are often intertwined.
+We present a number of [Potential Attacks](#potential-attacks) and [Best Practices](#best-practices) for prevention and remediation.
 Finally, we present a [Checklist](#checklist) to help investors implement the strategies that are most relevant to their needs.

-## Cybersecurity

-### Potential Attacks
+## Potential Attacks

 #### Stolen Devices